ericjuo/salmo_trutta_rna_seq/README.md

 Steps to download raw reads were documented [here](data/01_raw/README.md).

 ## Analysis outline
--   Remove adapter sequences
+- [x]Remove adapter sequences (Base on FASTQC reports, no adapter contamination was found)
--   Filter out sequences that did not meet the quality threshold
+- [] Filter out sequences that did not meet the quality threshold
--   Remove seuqences less than 30 bp
+- [] Remove seuqences less than 30 bp
--   Pool paried reads of the adult tissues and embryo
+- [] Pool paried reads of the adult tissues and embryo
--   De novo assemble using Velvet (version 1.2.08) and Oases by kmers
+- [] De novo assemble using Velvet (version 1.2.08) and Oases by kmers
--   Annotate transcripts using Blastn and Blastx and fish and mammalian nt and protein databases with a cut off e-value < 1E-15.
+- [] Annotate transcripts using Blastn and Blastx and fish and mammalian nt and protein databases with a cut off e-value < 1E-15.
--   Analyse gene expression using RSEM with `--no_polyA` parameter and default settings.
+- [] Analyse gene expression using RSEM with `--no_polyA` parameter and default settings.
--   Statistical analysis differential expression using edgeR with a cutoff FDR <0.1.
+- [] Statistical analysis differential expression using edgeR with a cutoff FDR <0.1.
--   Draw differential expressed genes using VennDiagram in R, Bioconductor.
+- [] Draw differential expressed genes using VennDiagram in R, Bioconductor.

 ##  Analysis
 -   Metadata analysis: [[Link](notebooks/metadata_analysis.ipynb)]